Credentials & Professional Affiliations:

 The basic foundation for all my work, always, is the therapeutic relationship I share with the person in front of me.

-As a psychotherapist, I carry with me a deep sense of care and curiosity about my clients as people.
+As a therapist, I carry with me a deep sense of care and curiosity about my clients as people.
 I tailor my approach to the nuances of their life and the needs of their particular situation, drawing from our shared understanding of the challenges, grounded by my extensive, varied, and specialized training and experience.

 If you're considering a way forward, let's talk.